In Sales + Marketing we often hear “The Fortune’s in the Follow Up“.

 There is a big difference between between someone wanting free information and someone wanting you to help them solve their problem.

-Most often when we are buying leads, salespeople don’t have a process or system.
+Most often when buying leads, salespeople don’t have a process or system.

 Something to categorize them correctly.
 To manage them accordingly.

-As salespeople and solo advisors, we need to know how to invest our resources.
+As solo Financial advisors, you need to know how to invest your resources.

-When I was working inbound sales leads and doing cold outbound, I would always categorize my leads.
+When I was working inbound sales leads and doing cold outbound, I would always categorize my leads (and systematize my process).

 As a one-person sales team or independent agent.
 This is crucial.